English at Wyvern

 Spellings

-Every week, the children will be set spellings to learn that week.
+Every week, the children are set spellings to learn that week.
 Please try to practise these spellings with your children as much as possible at home.
-The weekly spellings will often focus on certain spelling patterns or rules.
+The weekly spellings often focus on certain spelling patterns or rules.
 We also encourage the children to learn the common exception words from their year group as these are the words that they often find trickiest to spell.

 The class teachers may suggest different and creative ways for the children to practise their spellings as this can often help them to learn them.
 Please continue to work on previous week’s spellings with your child so that they do not forget the spellings that they have already been tested on.